 The Stylist and Food Stylist Short Course

-A two day intensive for aspiring stylist to give you all the tips and insights you need to style beautiful shots for food, fashion and interior.
+A two day intensive for aspiring stylist, bloggers and small business’ to give you all the tips and insights you need to style beautiful shots for food, fashion and interior.

 Take the First Step Into Your New Career

-The Two Day Food Styling Short Course – January 14th and January 21st, 2017
+The Two Day Stylist Short Course Overview – February 1st and April 8th, 2017

-The Two Day Stylist Short Course Overview – February 4th and February 11th, 2017
+The Two Day Food Styling Short Course – April 22nd and April 29th, 2017

 Melbourne Polytechnic, “The Art Room” Building B, Level 4, St John Street, Prahran